montruks/NeuralNetwork/README.md

 *Here is an example of a non-linear neural network with $H=3$ hidden nodes.*

-To manage nonlinearity, we had to use an activation function to transform the input of the second layer to its output.
+To manage nonlinearity, we had to use an activation function to transform the input of the second layer into its output.
 We have chosen the sigmoid function

 $$ \Sigma(x)=\frac{1}{1+e^{-x}}, $$